drobin04/Dashboardify/README.md

 # To-Do

--SQL connectivity - Update handling for SQL query field to properly escape single quotation marks when encoded into the DB, then also unescape them when it's time to query db for results.

 - Work on functionality to create and select between multiple dashboards -- Dropdownlist next to existing buttons at top left, with list of dashboards user has (probably just by recid for now).
 -- Probably javascript that handles the event when dropdownlist is changed, to load the selected dashboard.